TeraSurror/machadolab-programming-challenge/README.md

     - Open terminal and cd into the root folder of the project
     - Run the command: `docker compose up`
     - Open http://localhost:3000 in a browser window to see the application

+### Notes:
+- The data provided in the csv files have been imported into the database into normalized schemas.
+- There is normalize.py script available in the data directory.
+This script can be run to convert the given csv files to normalized data.
+This data can then be imported into the database.